INTERNATIONAL MOUNTAIN DAY (DEC 11)

 - How the Canadian Mountain Network might be structured to maximize benefits to the Yukon.

-We understand that the Canadian Mountain Network is currently leading the preparation of a national Networks of Centres of Excellence proposal, and we feel the Kluane region is well suited to offer the world class environment to attract such attention.
+The Canadian Mountain Network is currently leading the preparation of a national Networks of Centres of Excellence proposal, and we feel the Kluane region is well suited to offer the world class environment to attract such attention.

 HAINES JUNCTION AND KLUANE NATIONAL PARK AND RESERVE